 Solar Panels for Farms & Agricultural Buildings

 MCS-certified solar installation for UK farms.
-FETF 25% capital grant available.
+The FETF closed in April 2026 — England's live capital route is the Improving Farm Productivity grant at 25%.
 Class R permitted development covers most farm buildings.
 Free farm feasibility survey.

 Quick Answer